 Some parents are able to save more for college and borrow less.
 Others are unable to save as much and either send their children to a more affordable college or take out a larger loan.

 The average family is able to save approximately one-third of the expense for college.
 Some families are only capable of saving approximately 10 percent of college costs for their children.
 These families do not even come close to their goals.
 The 3X rule focuses on the cost of college in the past.

 Every 17 years, the cost of college basically triples.

 The increase in costs for the average college education is equivalent to a 6.6 percent inflation rate.
 The cost of attending college does not increase as quickly as fees and tuition.

-Public four-year colleges do not have as high an inflation rate for tuition as opposed to a private, four-year college.
+Public four-year colleges do not have as high an inflation rate for tuition as opposed to private, four-year colleges.
 In many cases, the tuition and fees include room and board for the student.
-Overall, the costs for private colleges are higher than for a public institution.
+Overall, the costs for private colleges are higher than for public institutions.